 Day 1 arrival transfers from Naples train station & airport

-11 nights accommodation in charming hotels
+11 nights accommodation in charming 4 and 5 star hotels

 Tourist accommodation tax